sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 Windows with WSL (Windows Subsystem Linux) directories and files created on the Windows filesystem will have permissions of 777 and so this will fail.
-You will need to update (add if it doesn't exist) your /etc/wsl.conf file to add metadata to mounted filesystems so that the correct permissions can be set on the file in WSL.
+You will need to update (add if it doesn't exist) your /etc/wsl.conf file to add metadata to mounted file systems so that the correct permissions can be set on the file in WSL.
 See <https://www.turek.dev/post/fix-wsl-file-permissions/> for more information.

 ### Prerequisites for certificate generation